jpjy/WILD-Attack/README.md

 ## BSSID-Discovery

-This directory contains the attack-side scripts demonstrating how an adversary can remotely discover **target BSSIDs** near the victim's real location.
+This directory contains the attack-side scripts demonstrating how an adversary can remotely discover target BSSIDs near the victim's real location.

 It includes implementations of:

 - **Hop-by-Hop Expansion** – progressively exploring BSSIDs returned by WPS providers.
 - **Last-Hex Enumeration** – enumerating BSSIDs by varying the last MAC address hex byte.

-These scripts support the evaluation in **Section 5**, including the nine-location study presented in Figure 9.

 ---